Paddy McCourt: I played on the pitch how I learned to play on the street

 “If I go on to be a manager I’ll hopefully stick to my philosophy of wanting attacking players creating chances and entertaining the fans.”

-Now back at Derry City as the club’s academy director, McCourt is trying to put his ideas into practice.
+Now back at Derry City as the club’s technical director, McCourt is trying to put his ideas into practice.

 “I’m learning every day,” he says.
 “I’m a firm believer that if you want to be good at something you have to learn.